 - The first Black woman in American history to own a company valued at more than one billion dollars

 Nine hundred dollars.
 That is less than a month’s rent in most American cities.
 That is less than many Americans spend on a smartphone.
-That is the amount of money with which a Black woman from rural North Carolina built an international corporation, and she did it not in some imagined post-racial utopia but in the America of the late 1970s, when the scars of Jim Crow were still fresh and the Equal Rights Amendment had not yet been ratified.
+That is the amount of money with which a Black woman from rural North Carolina built an international corporation.
+She did it not in some imagined post-racial utopia but in the America of the late 1970s, when the scars of Jim Crow were still fresh.

 The myth says Black wealth is a modern anomaly, a product of post-Civil Rights opportunities.
-This is contradicted by a historical record so strong that ignoring it takes deliberate effort.
+The historical record contradicts this claim so strongly that ignoring it takes deliberate effort.

 Madam C.J.
-Walker — born Sarah Breedlove in 1867, the daughter of former slaves, orphaned at seven, married at fourteen, widowed at twenty — built a hair care empire that made her the first female self-made millionaire in the United States.
+Walker — born Sarah Breedlove in 1867, the daughter of former slaves, orphaned at seven, married at fourteen, widowed at twenty — built a hair care empire.
+It made her the first female self-made millionaire in the United States.
 Not the first Black female self-made millionaire.
 The first female self-made millionaire, period.
-Her estate was valued at over $1 million at her death in 1919 — equivalent to approximately $18 million in 2024 dollars (Bundles, On Her Own Ground, Scribner, 2001).
+Her estate was valued at over $1 million at her death in 1919.
+That is roughly $18 million in 2024 dollars (Bundles, On Her Own Ground, Scribner, 2001).

 Walker did this in an America where Black people could be lynched for looking a white person in the eye.
-She did it:
+She did it without the right to vote.
+She did it without access to white banks, without the Small Business Administration, without venture capital, and without a single piece of legislation designed to help her.

 Stock Market Participation by Race (2023)

-Arthur George Gaston built an empire in Birmingham, Alabama — Birmingham, the city so violently segregated it was called Bombingham — that eventually encompassed banking, insurance, real estate, media, and funeral services.
-He started with a lunch-selling operation at the Westfield coal mines, parlayed those earnings into a burial insurance company, and spent the next six decades building one of the most diversified business portfolios in the American South.
-By the time of his death in 1996, his holdings were valued at over $130 million — every dollar of it earned under the active hostility of a Jim Crow system designed specifically to prevent his success (Jenkins & Hines, Black Titan, Ballantine, 2004).
+Arthur George Gaston built an empire in Birmingham, Alabama — the city so violently segregated it was called Bombingham.
+His holdings eventually covered banking, insurance, real estate, media, and funeral services.
+He started with a lunch-selling operation at the Westfield coal mines.
+He turned those earnings into a burial insurance company.
+Then he spent the next six decades building one of the most diversified business portfolios in the American South.
+By the time of his death in 1996, his holdings were valued at over $130 million.
+Every dollar was earned under the active hostility of a Jim Crow system designed to prevent his success (Jenkins & Hines, Black Titan, Ballantine, 2004).

 Walker and Gaston are not cited for nostalgia.
 They are cited as an indictment.
 If a daughter of slaves could become a millionaire in 1910, and a Black man could build a banking empire in Jim Crow Birmingham, what is the argument that Black wealth is impossible in 2026?
 What barrier exists today that is greater than the barriers they overcame?

 The answer, if we are honest, is none.
-The barriers today are real — no honest person denies that — but they are lower, not higher, than the barriers that Walker and Gaston shattered.
-And if the barriers are lower, then the failure to build cannot be entirely blamed on the barriers.
+The barriers today are real — no honest person denies that — but they are lower, not higher, than the barriers Walker and Gaston shattered.
+If the barriers are lower, the failure to build cannot be entirely blamed on the barriers.

 The Strongest Objection — And Why It Fails